-How Much Should Managed IT Services Cost Your AEC Firm?
+How Much Should Managed IT Services Cost Your Architecture Firm?

 PRICING FACTOR 1: RISK

 The first thing to consider is the amount of risk your IT partner takes on for your business.
 As soon as your contract is signed, shared liability is present, and risk is assumed.
 Managed IT services have a flat monthly fee, so your IT firm is just as invested in your company’s IT environment as you and your employees.
 Every project and plan need to be proactive and preventative, not reactive or in response to some emergency.
 You might be more familiar with other IT models, where support people charge by the hour or where you hire and train an IT person to be on staff full time.
 This creates different motivators because more work equals more money.
 There’s no incentive for an efficient, risk-free IT environment.
 With a managed IT provider, you will need a true partnership with an equal investment on each side.